-Copy the contents of the plugin’s stylesheet into your child theme or custom styles plugin and make the changes.
-You also need to prevent the built-in styles from loading by adding the following line to your child theme’s functions.php or a custom functionality plugin:
+Copy the contents of the plugin’s stylesheet into your child theme or custom styles plugin and make the changes to the copy as required.
+If you do this you will also need to prevent the built-in styles from loading by adding the following line to your child theme’s functions.php or a custom functionality plugin:

 <?php remove_action('wp_print_styles', 'cc_tabby_css', 30); ?>

-If you want a specific tab other than the first to be open by default when the page first loads, you can add the attribute open=”yes” to the shortcode for that tab:
+If you want a specific tab other than the first tab to be open by default when the page first loads, you can add the parameter & value open=”yes” to the shortcode for that tab:

 [tabby title="My Tab" open="yes"]

-Icon You can add the markup required to show an icon alongside a tab title by using the ‘icon’ attribute.
-You will need to use a theme or plugin to add the icon files:
+The markup required to show an icon alongside a tab title can be added by using the ‘icon’ attribute.
+Tabby responsive tabs does not add the icons files, you will also need to use a theme or plugin (such as the tabby responsive tabs customiser add-on) to add the icon files:

 [tabby title="My Tab" icon="cog"]